Doctor of Philosophy (Candidate)

-Research Title: The significance of corneal responses to rubbing-related ocular trauma in keratoconus
+Research Title: The significance of corneal and ocular responses to rubbing-related ocular trauma in keratoconus

-This project will evaluate changes in corneal epithelial thickness and corneal transparency (densitometry) in normal and subjects with keratoconus who acknowledge having an ongoing habit of eye-rubbing will be invited to participate in a series of studies which aim to establish the impact of eye-rubbing on these parameters.
+This study will evaluate changes in corneal epithelial thickness, corneal densitometry, corneal topography and anterior chamber volume changes in normals and keratoconic subjects before and after ocular rubbing.
+The aim is to establish the impact of eye-rubbing on these parameters.
 A questionnaire has been developed to categorise the degree of eye rubbing to also examine the association with chronic ocular changes with rubbing history.

 Allan is a graduate from the School of Optometry UNSW Class of 1994 and has been working in private optometric practice ever since.
 His rooms are in Kogarah NSW.
 He has also received the distinction of hosting the longest talk back eye program on Australian radio with his weekly show airing for 20 consecutive years on Sydney’s number one station 2GB.
-He is currently undertaking a PhD on the effects of rubbing related corneal trauma in keratoconus under the guidance of his highly esteemed supervisors and world authorities in the anterior segment; Scientia Professor Fiona Stapleton and Professor Charles McMonnies.
+Currently undertaking a PhD on the effects of rubbing related corneal and ocular trauma in keratoconus under the guidance of his highly esteemed supervisors.
 His practice is highly regarded in the fitting and prescribing of specialty contact lenses for orthokeratology, keratoconus and complex corneal diseases.
 He was the first Australian optometrist with an Oculus Pentacam and has a keen passion for medical optometry.
-His rooms are equipped with the technology and expertise to deliver exceptional quality of eye treatments to his patients.
+His rooms are equipped with the technology and expertise to deliver exceptional quality of eye treatments to his patients and are an accredited off-campus teaching institute for the University of Sydney (USYD) School of Medicine's, Situated Learning in Community Environments (SLICE) program, an initiative for general practitioner clinical rotation placements, as well as the UNSW SOVS final year optometry student clinical placements.

-2016 - current PhD candidate in the Professional Doctorate of Clinical Research in Optometry, UNSW
+2016 - current PhD candidate, Faculty of Medicine UNSW

 2009 - 2009 Graduate Certificate in Ocular therapeutics, UNSW